 Breast Cancer Diagnosis

-Physical Examination: a doctor examines your breasts and under arm tissues for any lumps by palpation.
+Clinical Breast Examination: A doctor examines your breasts and under arm area for any lumps by palpation.
 Nipples are examined for any suspected discharge, skin changes and retraction.

 Mammogram: A mammography machine uses low-dose x-rays to take images of your breast.
 First the machine compresses each breast and takes x-ray images on film.
 This is commonly used for early detection of breast cancer.